This set of Microprocessor Multiple Choice Questions & Answers (MCQs) focuses on “Programmable Interval Timer 8254”.

 d) mode 3

-Explanation: Mode 0 is also called as interrupt on terminal count.
+Explanation: Mode 0 is also called as an interrupt on the terminal count.

 4. In mode 2, if N is loaded as the count value, then after (N-1) cycles, the output becomes low for